fre5h/SinchBundle/README.md

     // Some logic related to SMS processing...
 } catch (\Fresh\SinchBundle\Exception\SinchPaymentRequiredException $e) {
     $logger->error('SMS was not sent.
 Looks like your Sinch account run out of money');
-    // Here you can send for example urgent emails to admin users to notify that your Sinch account run out of money }
+    // Here you can send for example urgent emails to admin users
+    // to notify that your Sinch account run out of money }
 ```

+***

+Voila! ^_^